Homological stability for generalized Hurwitz spaces and Selmer groups in quadratic twist families over function fields: Identifying Selmer elements via Hurwitz stacks

 Throughout this section, we'll work over the complex numbers $B = \on{Spec} \mathbb C$.
 One of the main new ideas in this article is that Selmer elements can actually be parameterized by a Hurwitz stack.
 The reason for doing this is that the topological methods of the first part of the paper can, as in \cite{EllenbergVW:cohenLenstra}, be used to control the number of $\F_q$-points on certain Hurwitz stacks.
 Using the identification between Selmer stacks and Hurwitz stacks, we will thus be able to count $\F_q$-points on Selmer stacks.
 These counts underlie our main theorems.

-We produce an isomorphism from the Selmer stack and a certain Hurwitz stack over the complex numbers parameterizing $\asp_{2r}(\mathbb Z/\nu\mathbb Z)$ covers of our base curve $C$ over $\mathbb C$.
+We produce an isomorphism between the Selmer stack, base changed to the complex numbers, and a certain Hurwitz stack parameterizing $\asp_{2r}(\mathbb Z/\nu\mathbb Z)$-covers of our base curve $C$, over $B = \spec \mathbb C$.
 This is shown in \autoref{proposition:selmer-to-hurwitz}.
 Before jumping into the details, we describe the idea of this isomorphism in \autoref{subsection:idea-of-hurwitz-to-selmer}.
 Continuing to the proof, we give a monodromy theoretic description of torsion sheaves in \autoref{subsection:elliptic-torsion-monodromy}, and give a monodromy theoretic description of torsors for torsion sheaves in \autoref{subsection:torsors-monodromy}.
-Finally, we identify the Selmer stack to certain Hurwitz stacks in \autoref{subsection:selmer-and-hurwitz}.
+Finally, we identify the Selmer stack with certain Hurwitz stacks in \autoref{subsection:selmer-and-hurwitz}.